mdfrenchman/schematica-dotnet-neo4j/README.md

-# Neo4j Schema Manager
+# SchematicNeo4j
-Tools to ensure a consistent Neo4j graph schema for a domain layer that is defined in a .NET library.
+A code-first approach to manage a consistent Neo4j graph schema for a domain layer that is defined in a .NET library.

 ## For Developers